-Most people have seen our buses with a vibrant Via logo on each side.
-Many recognize those buses as belonging to a local, nonprofit organization serving those with mobility limitations.
 But very few understand that Via has evolved into an innovative, community transit agency whose mission touches everyone.
-In partnership with regional and local governments, Via operates public transit services, such as the HOP in Boulder and Ride Free Lafayette.
+In partnership with regional and local governments, Via operates public transit services, such as the HOP in the City of Boulder and Ride Free Lafayette.

-During the pandemic, Via has doubled our service area by expanding into Metro Denver.
+During the pandemic, Via has doubled our service area by expanding into the Metro Denver area.
 Our buses are still rolling, taking commuters to work, patients to dialysis and cancer treatments, and delivering food and prescriptions to our clients and families in need.
 As a second responder helping municipalities, Via helped evacuate residents in Estes Park and Lyons from wildfires this summer.

 We expect to continue operating more public transit in the coming years, including fixed-route and microtransit options for the public.
-Just as important, Via will be impacting the entire community with an ambitious environmental goal.
+Just as important, Via will be impacting the entire community with an ambitious environmental goal: Net-Zero Transit.

-We have begun a five-year project called the Net Zero Transit Fund to convert our entire fleet to electric vehicles powered by renewable energy.
+Donations to Via’s Net Zero Fund will help convert our fleets to electric vehicles powered by renewable energy.
 To accomplish this, Via will capture and store solar energy onsite to charge their buses.
 The project involves converting Via’s Boulder facility into a microgrid equipped with a solar panel carport structure and charging stations for the fleet.

-Phase One of the project will begin in early February with the delivery of three new battery-electric buses for Boulder’s HOP route.
+Phase one of the project began with the delivery of three new battery-electric buses for Boulder’s HOP route.
 Once the HOP buses are all-electric, Via will start converting their smaller buses and vans used for paratransit, shuttle services, and microtransit.
-Eventually, Via will add another microgrid powered facility in the Denver Metro region.
-We are planning ahead to future-proof these facilities to quickly adapt to new or improved renewable technologies.
+Eventually, Via will add another microgrid-powered facility in the Denver Metro region.
+We are planning ahead to future-proof these facilities to adapt quickly to new or improved renewable technologies.

 As with Ride Free Lafayette, we hope to partner with local governments to provide on-demand, shared-ride public transit across our service area.
 We want to make all of our transportation options accessible, equitable, affordable, and environmentally sustainable.
 A strong transit system is essential to building an equitable, sustainable community.
 By making public transit convenient, comfortable, and reliable, many in our community may decide to drive less or give up their cars entirely.